aissa-abdelaziz/Fire-Detection/README.md

 # Fire Detection Project 🔥

 ## Objective 🎯
-The aim of this project is to develop a model capable of detecting fire-related objects in images captured by surveillance towers located in forests.
+The aim of this project is to develop in only one week a model capable of detecting fire-related objects in images captured by surveillance towers located in forests.
 This solution is designed to assist French firefighters in enhancing forest protection and improving early fire detection efforts.

 ---